Looking for a theory of faster-than-light particles: Quantum aspects of the tachyon theory which are to be revised

 \subsection{Confinement of acausal tachyons}

 Quantum field theories of tachyons like that by G. Feinberg \cite{fein}, can be easily modified to include the boundary condition (2.23) and the tachyon vacuum gauge (2.25) in the tachyon field operators.
-So, Feinberg's expression for a scalar tachyon wave function (expression (4.1) in \cite{fein}) can be modified as follows:
+So, Feinberg's expression for a scalar tachyon field operator (expression (4.1) in \cite{fein}) can be modified as follows:

-where $k$ is a tachyon four-momentum, $a(k), a^+(k)$ are annihilation and creation operators, annihilating or creating tachyonic states with 4-momentum $k$, and $U$ is a four-velocity of the preferred reference frame with respect to (any particular) frame in which the tachyon field quantization is carried out.
+where $k$ is a tachyon four-momentum, $a(k), a^+(k)$ are annihilation and creation operators with bosonic commutation rules, annihilating or creating tachyonic states with 4-momentum $k$, and $U$ is a four-velocity of the preferred reference frame with respect to (any particular) frame in which the tachyon field quantization is carried out.

 One can see that the expression (4.1) is explicitly Lorentz-covariant.
 This covariance includes the invariant meaning of the creation and annihilation operators defined in the preferred frame; thus, for example, an annihilation operator $a(k)$ remains an annihilation operator $a(k^\prime)$ in the boosted frame, even if the zero component of $k^\prime$ may become negative.
-This is because the one-sheeted tachyon mass-shell hyperboloid is divided by the covariant boundary $\theta(kU)$ into two parts separated in an invariant way.
-In particular, the condition (2.25) results in a possibility of the standard operator definition of the invariant vacuum state $|0>$ via the annihilation operators $a(k)$, $a(k)|0> = 0$ for all $k$, because the field Hamiltonian turns out to be bounded from below (see formula (C.13) in Appendix C where toy models of scalar tachyon fields are considered), and of the construction of the invariant Fock space as usual:
+This is because the one-sheeted tachyon mass-shell hyperboloid is divided by the covariant boundary $\Theta(kU)$ into two parts separated in an invariant way.
+In particular, the condition (2.25) results in a possibility of the standard operator definition of the invariant vacuum state $|0>$ via the annihilation operators $a(k)$, $a(k)|0> = 0$ for all $k$ such that $|{\bf k}| > \mu$, because the field Hamiltonian turns out to be bounded from below (see formula (C.13) in Appendix C where toy models of scalar tachyon fields are considered), and of the construction of the invariant Fock space as usual:

 Since now the Lorentz boosts do not mix creation and annihilation operators one is not forced to use anticommutator relations for scalar tachyon fields as it was necessary in Feinberg's theory.
 The commutation relations maximally close to the canonical ones may be used (see Appendix C), and this leads to other distinctions of our approach as compared to Feinberg's theory: to a local Hamiltonian of the scalar tachyon field and to a possibility of use of the Lagrange formalism in a construction of the model lost in his theory.